Portfolio-Adv-Software/.github/profile/README.md

 1.3: Sprint 2
 Created Dockerfile.
+I have also setup SonarCloud to do code quality testing.

 1.4: Sprint 3
 Setup a pipeline to automaticaly build and push images to a dockerhub repo